 SoFi can be a great option if you are just starting out as a banking client.
 Our Checking and Savings, when opened with direct deposit, can be a secure place to deposit your paychecks, pay bills, transfer funds, and enjoy peace of mind.
-Plus, you’ll earn a super competitive up to 3.00% APY while paying no account fees.
+Plus, you’ll earn a competitive APY while paying no account fees.
 Opening a SoFi bank account can be a great way to help your money grow faster.

 What does it mean when a person is unbanked?